mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 > when you witness one side, one side is obscure.

-This is a crucial point of buddha’s practice.
+This is a crucial point of Buddha’s practice.
 If you explain this one, then the teaching of [egolessness](glossary#egolessness), interconnection, interpenetration, interdependent co-origination, comes up.
 But, when you witness one side, the other side is obscure, [it means] the whole world is penetrated to you.
 At that time, your life becomes very secure, very secure.
 Stand up and walk.
 Gassho becomes gassho; gassho settles in gassho, exactly.
 Because the whole world is gassho.
 The whole world is walking.
 That’s why Dogen Zenji says, “the mountain walks.”
 Intellectually, you cannot believe it, but from this point of view, the mountain walks.
 How do you know?
 You just walk.
 And then, the whole mountain walks.

 The same applied to sports, and everything.
 Without this, you cannot taste the profundity of sports, the profundity of arts, the profundity of physics.
 No.